This post was most recently updated on February 17th, 2020

 Whether you can use a steel pan in the oven or not will depend on the type of handle (refer to the comparison table).

 Is My Crock Pot Oven Safe?

-Is my slow cooker pot oven safe?
+You might also wonder, is my slow cooker pot oven safe?
 Yes, if it is a traditional type.
 You can use it on very high heat in the oven because it is a ceramic pot.

-How To Tell If A Frying Pan Is Oven Proof
+How To Tell If A Frying Pan Is Oven Proof?

 Another way is to look for an oven safe mark.
 Look for this in the manufacturer’s user instructions.
 It may have an oven safe pan symbol or at least the oven safe temperature.
 Otherwise, check if there is a mark stamped on the underside indicating whether it is an ovenproof pan.